EngineersNeedArt/SoftDorothy-SharewareProjects/README.md

 > If you're wondering why `sd02` through `sd07` are missing between **Glider** and **Glypha** it is because there were six titles that I began and ultimately shelved.
 Stay tuned and I will be creating a repository of some of the "Lost Games".

-### StellaObscuraDev.dsk (Shareware version of Stella Obscura)

-This disk image contains everything to build and run the shareware game, **Stella Obscura**.
+### StellaObscura (**`BNDL identifier: sd18`**)

-Admittedly **Stella Obscura** (**`BNDL identifier: sd18`**) was an experiment, a novelty — not really a game anyone would want to play for more than perhaps a few minutes.
+Admittedly **Stella Obscura** was an experiment, a novelty — not really a game anyone would want to play for more than perhaps a few minutes.
 I am not sure there was anything quite like it though.
 I wanted to try to create a 3D game that was actually, visually, in stereo.
 Lacking color on my Macintosh Plus, a red/cyan anaglyph game was not in the cards.
 A stereo pair, separate left and right images like the vintage stereographic images though might be possible.

 <p align="center">
 <img width="513" src="https://github.com/EngineersNeedArt/SoftDorothy-SharewareProjects/blob/52c363d287486c1f418827f0687f7d50b07a7015/Images/StellaViewerInstructions.png">